OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-136.md

 > And brought death to mighty kings,
 >
-> > His love endures forever.:
+> > His love endures forever.

 ## Psalm 136:19

-> Sihon, king of the Amorites,
+> Sihon, the ruler of the Amorites,
 >
 > > His love endures forever.

 ## Psalm 136:20

-> And Og, king of Bashan,
+> And Og, the ruler of Bashan,
 >
 > > His love endures forever.

 ## Psalm 136:21

-> And gave their land as an inheritance,
+> And granted their land as a heritage,
 >
 > > His love endures forever.

 ## Psalm 136:22

-> An inheritance to His servant Israel,
+> A heritage to His servant Israel,
 >
 > > His love endures forever.